 As the UK-EU negotiations move forward and more information becomes available, the CAA will update these FAQs and notify stakeholders of the updates through the SkyWise alert system.
 If you haven’t already done so, please subscribe to the EU exit category in the SkyWise system: skywise.caa.co.uk

-On the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, changes to the reporting of Mandatory and Voluntary Occurrence Reports would be required.
+After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, changes to the reporting of Mandatory and Voluntary Occurrence Reports would be required.
 These changes would be dependent on the reporting method you currently use.
 This page sets out what you need to consider to prepare for this eventuality.
 Regulation EU (No) 376/2014 has been translated into UK legislation, the existing requirements on who reports and what’s reported under this regulation remain unaffected.

 Would I still have to report in an ECCAIRS /ADREP compatible format?